 Mandatory when traveling is blue painters tape.
-This multi-purpose gift from God can cover outlets, sharp corners, be use to help tie back curtains and so much more.
-We have used it to shut curtains for a black out effect.
+This multi-purpose gift from God can cover outlets, sharp corners, be used to help tie back curtains and so much more.
+We have used it to shut curtains for a blackout effect.
 You can even use it to secure drawers and cabinets.
 It is unbelievable all the things I have used painters tape for during my travels, besides things for the baby.
-Labeling, suitcase repair and lint roller are just a few.
+Labeling, suitcase repair, and lint roller are just a few.

 Ensure that you get on your hands and knees and look around the hotel room.
 I have always found a coin or two on the floor that has been left behind.
 These little choking hazards and more are almost always found by your toddler if you don’t get to them first.

 In the event, your hotel does not have a fridge do not panic.
 Call the front desk and see if they can place one in your rooms.
 Many hotels have them for diabetics and for mothers who need a place to store their milk.
 If the hotel doesn’t have anything available then go to the nearest store and buy a little lunchbox cooler.
 Then fill those bags from the ice bucket with ice, tie them off and throw them in the cooler.
 Voila!
 Instant fridge.
 Utilize the ice bucket to keep things cold until you can find another solution.